aviralrabbit1/Chatrooms/client-react/README.md

 # Chatrooms App

-Run the following two lines of code in `client-react/`.
+Run the these code in `client-react/`.

 ```
 npm install